-Cite 44-18-12 (b) (5) Reliability estimate: 5

-This tax preference item excludes transportation charges if stated separately and if the transportation happens after the property is purchased.

-Number of Taxpayers: No way to reliably determine the number of taxpayers.
+Cite 44-18-12 (b) (5) Reliability estimate: 4 This tax preference item excludes transportation charges if stated separately and if the transportation happens after the property is purchased.
+Source: Excise Tax Section Revenue foregone: 2005 - \$5,000,000 Estimated revenue foregone: 2006 - \$5,215,000 2007 - \$5,439,000 Number of taxpayers: 2005 - No way to reliably determine the number of taxpayers.
 Law Comparison: Only Massachusetts and Maine have similar provisions.

-Massachusetts: In determining the sales price... transportation charges are exempt if separately stated and the transportation occurs after sale of the property.
+Massachusetts: In determining the sales price, transportation charges are exempt if separately stated and the transportation occurs after sale of the property.
+Massachusetts Law Cite: Chapter 64H, Section 1.
 Maine: Sales price does not include the cost of transportation from the retailer's place of business or other point from which shipment is made directly to the purchaser provided that those charges are separately stated.
+Maine Law Cite: Title 36, Part 3, Chapter 211, Section 1752.
 6. Transfers between family members:

-This use tax exemption item applies to property transferred if the transferee or purchaser is the spouse, mother, father, brother, sister or child of the transferee or seller.

-Number of Taxpayers: No way to reliably determine the number of taxpayers.

-Comparison: Only Connecticut and Massachusetts have similar provisions.
+Cite: 44-18-30 (d) (1) Reliability estimate: 5 This use tax exemption item applies to property transferred if the transferee or purchaser is the spouse, mother, father, brother, sister or child of the transferee or seller.
+Source: Excise Tax Section Revenue foregone: 2005 - Revenue loss not reliably estimable Number of taxpayers: 2005 - No way to reliably determine the number of taxpayers.
+Law Comparison: Only Connecticut and Massachusetts have similar provisions.
 Connecticut: Connecticut's provisions include exemption for family members [spouse, mother, father, brother, sister or child or the transferor or seller] in the purchase of motor vehicles, vessels, snow mobiles and aircraft.

-Massachusetts: Massachusetts' provisions include exemption for family members [spouse, mother, father, brother, sister, or child of the seller] in the purchase of motor vehicles, trailer, boats and airplanes.

-Massachusetts Law Cite: Chapter 641, Section 7 (b)

-7. Transfers - Business dissolution/liquidation:

-This tax preference item allows transfers or sales to be made without the tax if they are in conjunction with the organization, reorganization, dissolution or partial liquidation of a business with provisions but only if other separate criteria exist.

-Number of Taxpayers: No way to reliably determine the number of taxpayers.
+Connecticut Law Cite: Title 12, Chapter 219, Section 12-431 Massachusetts: Massachusetts' provisions include exemption for family members [spouse, mother, father, brother, sister, or child of the seller] in the purchase of motor vehicles, trailers, boats and airplanes.
+Massachusetts Law Cite: Chapter 641, Section 7 (b) 7.
+Transfers - Business dissolution/liquidation: Cite: 44-18-20 (d) (2) Reliability estimate: 5 This tax preference item allows transfers or sales to be made tax exempt if they are in conjunction with the organization, reorganization, dissolution or partial liquidation of a business with provisions but only if other separate criteria exist.
+Source: Excise Tax Section Revenue foregone: 2005 - Revenue loss not reliably estimable Number of taxpayers: 2005 - No way to reliably determine the number of taxpayers.
+Law Comparison: Only Vermont has a similar provision.
 Vermont: The transfer of tangible personal property to a corporation in organization, a merger or consolidation; the distribution of property by a corporation in liquidation, the distribution of property by a partnership in liquidation is exempt from tax.

-Vermont Law Cite: Title 32, Subtitle 2, Part 5, Chapter 233, Section 9742.

-8. Sale or transfer of residential trailers:

-This use tax preference item excludes the sale of transfer of a trailer ordinarily used for residence purposes (homes, trailer or mobile home) but does not include a camping trailer.

-Number of Taxpayers: No way to reliably determine the number of taxpayers.
+Vermont Law Cite: Title 32, Subtitle 2, Part 5, Chapter 233, Section 8.
+Sale or transfer of residential trailers: Cite: 44-18-20 (d) (3) Reliability estimate: 5 This use tax preference item excludes the sale of transfer of a trailer ordinarily used for residence purposes (homes, trailer or mobile home) but does not include a camping trailer.
+Source: Excise Tax Section Revenue foregone: 2005 - Revenue loss not reliably estimable Number of taxpayers: 2005 - No way to reliably determine the number of taxpayers Law Comparison:

-Connecticut: Connecticut's provisions include exemption for mobile manufactured homes if such dwelling is permitted as a non-conforming use.

-Connecticut Law Cite: Title 12, Chapter 219, Section 21-412 c(b)

-Massachusetts: No similar provision found.
+Connecticut: Connecticut's provisions include an exemption for mobile manufactured homes if such dwelling is permitted as a non-conforming use.
+Connecticut Law Cite: Title 12, Chapter 219, Section 21-412 c(b) Massachusetts: No similar provision found.

 Maine: Maine's provisions include exemptions for mobile and modular homes.
+Maine Law Cite: Title 36, Part 3, Chapter 211, Section 1760 New Hampshire: No similar provision found.